TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/utils/post_process/README.md

 - Automatically resizes the segmentation mask to match input dimensions
 - Creates color-coded visualization using a predefined color palette
 - Blends the segmentation mask with the original image for better visualization
+- Returns metadata string containing class IDs for each pixel in the segmentation mask

 ## Utility Functions